adityasingh9699/BankingRecommendation/README.md

 # Baking Personalization System

-A hyper-personalization system for baking enthusiasts that provides personalized recipe recommendations, baking tips, and techniques using advanced AI models.
+A hyper-personalization system for banking enthusiasts that provides personalized banking tips, and techniques using advanced AI models.

 ## Features